codeofmohit/netflix-gpt/README.md

   - unsubscribed the onAuthChange subscription ✅
   - constant file added for dummy strings and constant data ✅

-- Creating Browse Page
+- Creating Browse Page ❌

   - registered and logged in on TMDB to use their API's [got access token and api key] ✅
-  - Copy NOW_PLAYING_MOVIES_API_OPTIONS into your constant file
+  - Copy NOW_PLAYING_MOVIES_API_OPTIONS into your constant file ✅
-  - in Browse page make the API call to get Now playing movies
+  - in Browse page make the API call to get Now playing movies ✅
-  - creating a moviesSlice, and storing all our data into the moviesSlice
+  - creating a moviesSlice, and storing all our data into the moviesSlice ✅
-    - movieSlice will have initialState as:
+    - movieSlice will have initialState as: ✅
-      - nowPlayingMovies
+      - nowPlayingMovies ✅
-      - trailerVideo
+      - trailerVideo ✅
-  - initailly do all these stuff -> fetch data from tmdb and then store it into redux in browser page
+  - initailly do all these stuff -> fetch data from tmdb and then store it into redux in browser page ✅
-  - then create a custom hook to do so to keep browse component clean
+  - then create a custom hook to do so to keep browse component clean ✅
-  - create useNowPLayingMovies hook, in hooks folder
+  - create useNowPLayingMovies hook, in hooks folder ✅
-  - create browse page UI
+  - create browse page UI ✅
-  - plannning how to create the UI
+  - plannning how to create the UI ✅
-  - Browse page UI (2 parts)
+  - Browse page UI (2 parts) ✅
-    - Maincontainer
+    - Maincontainer ✅
-      - Video BG of Movie
+      - Video BG of Movie ✅
-      - Video title & info
+      - Video title & info ✅
-    - SecondaryContainer
+    - SecondaryContainer ✅
-      - MoviesCategories\*n
+      - MoviesCategories\*n ✅
-        - MovieCards\*n
+        - MovieCards\*n ✅
-  - as planned make 2 components, MainContainer + SecondaryContainer
+  - as planned make 2 components, MainContainer + SecondaryContainer ✅
-  - MainContainer
+  - MainContainer ✅
-    - fetch movies using useSelector from store
+    - fetch movies using useSelector from store ✅
-    - create 2 components
+    - create 2 components ✅
-      - VideoTitle
+      - VideoTitle ✅
-      - VideoBackground
+      - VideoBackground ✅
-  - early retrurn is movies are not loaded
+  - early retrurn is movies are not loaded ✅
-  - else first movie will be main movie for which title and video will be shown
+  - else first movie will be main movie for which title and video will be shown ✅
-  - destructure relevant info from object and passed it to videoTitle component as props
+  - destructure relevant info from object and passed it to videoTitle component as props ✅
-  - Now for videoBackground, nowplaying movies api won't have the trailer
+  - Now for videoBackground, nowplaying movies api won't have the trailer ✅
-  - We will use another API from tmdb, video api, which will take movie id and give video for that
+  - We will use another API from tmdb, video api, which will take movie id and give video for that ✅
-    - pass movie id as a prop to video BG comp
+    - pass movie id as a prop to video BG comp ✅
-  - in VideoBG comp make api call with movie id to get movie videos
+  - in VideoBG comp make api call with movie id to get movie videos ✅
-  - out of all the clips returned, use type="trailer" as bg
+  - out of all the clips returned, use type="trailer" as bg ✅
-  - in trailer is not there use any first video as bg (write logic)
+  - in trailer is not there use any first video as bg (write logic) ✅
   - trailer object contains youtube id, from youtube take the embedded code , handle the id dynamically
-  - for storing trailer id, make use of redux not local state, put entire object into redux, and use from there only
+  - for storing trailer id, make use of redux not local state, put entire object into redux, and use from there only ✅
-  - make useMovieTrailer, to fetch trailer and store it in redux, make a custom hook for it, to make component cleaner
+  - make useMovieTrailer, to fetch trailer and store it in redux, make a custom hook for it, to make component cleaner ✅
-  - css to make video bg and title look like how fateflix does
+  - css to make video bg and title look like how fateflix does ✅
   - building secondary container
   - planning building secondary conatiner
     - MovieList - Popular
-      moviescards\*n
+      - moviescards\*n
     - MovieList - nowPLaying
     - MovieList - Horror
-  - Make 2 components, MovieList & MovieCard
+  - Make 2 components, MovieList & MovieCard ✅
-  - pass movie list title from secondary container to movielist
+  - pass movie list title from secondary container to movielist ✅
-  - looppver movieCards into movieLIst
+  - looppver movieCards into movieLIst ✅
-  - use css to make it look like fateflix
+  - use css to make it look like fateflix ❌
-  - create differetnt hooks for getting different categories, i.e popular, trending, etc
+  - create differetnt hooks for getting different categories, i.e popular, trending, etc ✅
-  - call those hooks also to browse page only
+  - call those hooks also to browse page only > done via single hook only ✅
-  - accordingly different lists would be there
+  - accordingly different lists would be there ✅

 # Features